cayennes/wanikani-minder/README.md

 # WaniKani Minder

-This is a Beeminder/WaniKani integration
+This is a Beeminder/WaniKani integration.

+If you just want to use it, there is an instance running at https://web-glue.herokuapp.com/ .
+See there for more info on what it does.

 ## Development